ksamuk/pixy/docs/quickstart/quickstart.rst

     When working with whole genome data, we suggest you generate *separate invariant sites VCFs for each chromosome*.
 This is to prevent memory limitation issues down the line.
 This is less of an issue for reduced representation sequencing, naturally.

-Note that while pixy provides limited genotype-level filtering, VCF filtering can be complex.
-Thus, we recommend applying one of the several tools dedicated to performing such operations on VCFs, such as BCFtools: http://samtools.github.io/bcftools/bcftools.html
+We recommend using the standard tools dedicated to performing such operations on VCFs: VCFtools and BCFtools (both available on bioconda).

 Site-level filtration
 ------------------------
-The goal of site-level filtration is to remove sites that show evidence of sequencing errors, duplication, or other issues with mapping.
-You will likely want to a least apply site-level filters based on the number of missing individuals, site quality score, and depth (minimum and maxmium).
-This guide https://speciationgenomics.github.io/filtering_vcfs/ is a good starting place.
+A full treatment of VCF filtering for population genetics is beyond our scope here, but for a good start see: https://speciationgenomics.github.io/filtering_vcfs/.

+At minumum, we reccomend filtering your VCF (a) using the GATK best practices filters (hard or otherwise) and (b) performing further filtering for missingness, site quality score, and mean depth (minimum and maxmium).
+Depending on your goal, you might also consider filtering out sites with strong HWE violations (try --hwe 0.001 with VCFtools), unusually high observed heterozygosity, or allelic depth imbalances.
+See this paper https://onlinelibrary.wiley.com/doi/abs/10.1111/1755-0998.12613 for more details on these considerations.
+These last two considerations are particularly important if your study organism has high levels of paralogy (e.g. re-diploidized after whole genome duplication as in many plant and fish species).
+Again, be mindful that your invariant sites will also be affected by these filters.

 Here is an example using VCFtools.
 The specific values (especially for min/max-meanDP) will vary based on your dataset: